OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 The following sections provide information on how to carry out some basic actions in the development environment.
-You would perform these actions on a branch that you pulled from Launchpad.
+You would perform these actions on a branch that you pulled from Github.

 .. note::  In some cases the examples are written from the Linux perspective.
 Windows users need to replace the ``/`` with a ``\``.